gaogaotiantian/viztracer/docs/source/extra_log.rst

 Log Exception
 -------------

-You can log raised exception.
+You can log raised exceptions.
 All raised exceptions, whether caught or not, will be displayed as an Instant Event in the report.

 .. code-block::